agilescientific/geocomputing/README.md

 The main features:

 - There is one main script, `geocomputing.py`, which execute one of three commands:
-  - `build` &mdash; Build an individual course.
+  - `build` &mdash; Build an individual course, or all courses listed in `all.yaml`.
 This command has several options, see `./geocomputing.py build --help`.
+  - `clean` &mdash; Remove the build files associated with a course, or all courses listed in `all.yaml`.
-  - `publish` &mdash; Publish a group of courses to AWS.
-By default it publishes all `'production'` courses.
+  - `publish` &mdash; Publish an individual course to AWS, or all courses listed in `all.yaml`.
-  - `test` &mdash; Test that an individual course builds.
+  - `test` &mdash; Test that an individual course builds, or all courses listed in `all.yaml`.
 - There is one control file per course, e.g. `geocomp.yaml`.
 This file contains the metadata for the course, including the curriculum and a list of its notebooks.
 - There is one over-arching control file, `config.yaml`.
 This file contains a default group, `'production'`, which lists all the courses that will be built by the `publish` command with its default argument.
 - There is one main, common environment file, `environment.yaml`.
 This contains packages to be installed for (i.e. common to)  all courses.
 A course's YAML control file lists any other packages to install for that class.